Building and Pest Inspection Wynnum and Surrounds

 Handover Inspections Brisbane

-When your new home or renovation is at practical completion, it’s good to know if you got what you paid for.
+At the practical completion stage, it’s always good to know if you got what you paid for.
 To a non-builder, it’s not always apparent that something is missing or that there is poor workmanship.
-But that’s no excuse for being diddled out of your money.
+But this oversight is no excuse for being diddled out of your money.
 That’s where we come in.

 Start planning your Brisbane building inspections…

-Why we're FIVE STAR rated for building and pest inspections Brisbane
+Why Safeguard Inspections are FIVE STAR rated building inspectors.

 - We are prompt – we give timely reports within 24 hours.

-- We are experienced – 25+ years in the building industry
+- We are xperienced – 25+ years in the building industry

-- We can communicate with you - Reports are written in a language you can understand with supporting photographs and Ben is happy to talk through reports.
+- Communication is key – Our reports are written in a language you can understand with supporting photographs and Ben is happy to talk through reports.

-- We use the latest thermal imaging and moisture sensing technology.
+- Inspections use the latest thermal imaging and moisture sensing technology.

 Dilapidation Reports Brisbane